Background remover icon

 Frequently Asked Questions

-Can I export with transparency?
+Can I export the cutout with a real transparent background?

 Background removal is often the first step: isolate the subject, then add a new background, adjust colors, or resize for the final destination.